DKolmas/DKolmas.github.io/_posts/2019-08-01-Bandit-problem.md

 When you select greedy action (or one of the greedy actions), we say that you are **exploiting** your current knowledge of the values of the actions.
 If instead you select one of the nongreedy actions, then we say you are **exporing**, because this enables you to improve your estimate of the nongreedy action's value.

 Exploitation is the right thing to do to maximize the expected reward on the one step, but exploration may produce the greater total reward in the long run.

-### Why armed problem helps us in decision making problem?
+Because it is not possible both to explore and to exploit with any single action selection, one often refers to the “conflict” between exploration and exploitation.
+This is **exploration - exploitation tradeoff**.

-Summary
+### Summary
- * k-armed problem is a useful tool to formalize decison making
+ * k-armed bandit problem is a useful tool to formalize decison making problem
- * bandit problem matters in Reinfocement Learninig problem because...
+ * bandit problem matters in Reinfocement Learninig problem because it intorduces a conept of value of action and exploration-exploitation tradeoff